 Yashica evolved the camera over its 14-year run, adding letters to the camera’s name with every set of improvements.
 The Electro 35 G came out in 1968, the GS in 1970, and finally the GSN in 1973.
 You can also find GT and GTN versions of the latter two cameras, which differ from their counterparts only in that their top plates are black.

 Looking at this camera from the top, you can see most of what you need to know about using it.
 You can focus it down to 2.6 feet, set the aperture from f/1.7 to f/16, and set film speed from ISO 25 to 1000.
 When you press the shutter button halfway, the red and yellow lights tell you about your exposure.
 The red light glows when the shot is overexposed.
-The yellow light glows when the shutter speed will be less than 1/30 second, making camera shake a problem when you shoot handheld.
-(Solve that by either increasing the aperture or mounting the camera on a tripod.)
+The yellow light glows when the shutter speed will be less than 1/30 second.
 When neither light glows, exposure is right and the shutter speed is fast enough to avoid camera shake.
 Red and yellow arrows inside the viewfinder perform the same function, so you can set exposure on the fly.
 Finally, you can attach a flash to the hot shoe, but be sure to rotate the lens barrel’s outer ring to the flash symbol, and remember that the shutter operates only at 1/30 sec.

 The one thing you can’t see from here is that the camera takes a banned 5.6v PX32 mercury battery.
 The camera works without a battery, but the shutter fires only at 1/500 sec, limiting the camera’s usefulness.
-My MG-1 takes the same battery, and I had bought a custom battery adapter for it that lets me use a readily available alkaline battery, so I dropped it and a roll of Fujicolor 200 into my GSN and got busy.
+My MG-1 takes the same battery, and I had bought a custom battery adapter for it that lets me use a readily available alkaline battery.

 So many of my old cameras are quirky to use.
 It’s part of their charm, actually.
 In contrast, the Electro 35 GSN worked so smoothly that it almost disappeared in my hands.
 The viewfinder is big and bright; while peering through it I moved the lens barrel’s focusing ring with my left hand’s index finger.
 The shutter button slides easily and has a good amount of travel – just long enough that you won’t fire it by accident, but no longer.
 The button sometimes stuck down after the shutter fired, but pulling the winding lever always made it pop right back up, so it was no worry.
 I had a great time shooting with my Electro 35.

 It was Christmastime, and I drove up to my hometown, South Bend, to spend the holiday with family there.
+The GSN was along, Fujicolor 200 on board.
 I stopped at a McDonald’s in Logansport on the way.
 It was an unusually warm, bright day, and lurking behind Mickey D’s was an old building with this great wall.